SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

 * Intended all of his social reform to support his object of _sulh-i-kul_ => universal harmony.
 (Not a fan of _raison d'etat, I see_)

 * The Porchuguese
-    * Acted as middlemen between Veni
+    * Acted as middlemen between Venitians, Arabs, and Turks
+    *